aymanalqadhi/ezi/README.md

     - Define and parse command line arguments (50%)
     - Improve the implementation of the implemented data structures
     - Implement deletion on the implemented data structures
-    - Move the startup logic to separate functions
     - Implement a basic commands system

 ### DONE: